User Guide: Navigating Our Archives

 Use the Browse menu to explore:

-• Authority Records - Information about people and organizations
+- Authority Records - Information about the organizations that created the material

 Using Facet Filters